The Objective

 One-Time Mode: Prices revert to RRP, and bonus info is greyed out.
 This puts the power in the user's hands, building trust.

-The "New User" Safety Net Post-launch, we identified that new users were still hesitant to commit to a full case of one flavor.
+The "New User" Safety Net: Post-launch, we found that some new users were still hesitant to commit to a full case of a single flavour.
 I integrated a CTA for a "Mixed Core Taster Pack" at the bottom of the page, providing a lower-barrier entry point for the brand.

 The Outcome